jooooohannes/h2-mapping/README.md

 respectively.
 Remember that a python interpreter has to be set before you can run the program.
 The Computing time depends on whether a new location is entered (meaning the shortest path algorithm has to run) or how many mc simulation iterations are desired.
 Of course the components of your PC also play a role.
+Like in the main model you will find your results in the ``Results'' folder.
+All Monte-Carlo-Simulation runs are stored in the ``mc'' subfolder and for every run there will be an extra folder containing 4 csv-files.
+They are named according to their content and are organised by iterations as rows (e.g. 1000 iterations = 1000 rows) and locations in the columns.